redox-os/tfs/README.rst

     updated segment needs copy.
 Guaranteed atomicity
-    The system will never enter an inconsistent state (unless there is hardware failure), meaning that unexpected power-off at worst results in a 4 KiB space leak.
-The system is never damaged by such shutdowns.
-The space can be recovered easily by running the GC command.
+    The system will never enter an inconsistent state (unless there is hardware failure), meaning that unexpected power-off won't ever damage the system.
 Improved caching
     TFS puts a lot of effort into caching the disk to speed up disk accesses.
     It uses machine learning to learn patterns and predict future uses to